yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2022/index.md

 But why are macros important enough to merit their own dump mechanism?

-Turns out, the `Nintendo 64` emulator (*totally not outside Nintendo's Terms of Service*), included with the `Nintendo Switch Online` subscription, reassigns the same macros multiple times, each time with different code. yuzu incorrectly appended the new code to the end of the macro in this case, instead of replacing the existing code.
+Turns out, the `Nintendo 64` emulator (*totally not outside Nintendo's Terms of Service*), included with the `Nintendo Switch Online` (NSO) subscription, reassigns the same macros multiple times, each time with different code. yuzu incorrectly appended the new code to the end of the macro in this case, instead of replacing the existing code.
 {{< gh-hovercard "8328" "Properly clearing that code" >}} on upload address assignments allows the NSO Nintendo 64 emulator to be playable.
 Time to re-enjoy those classics!